glimps-re/host-connector/README.md

 ## Configuration

-The following default configuration could be used to monitor a Documents folder.
+The following default configuration could be used to monitor a `Documents` folder.
 When starting `gmhost.exe monitoring`, the tool will start to monitor the folder `C:\\Users\\YourUser\\Documents`.
-The files will be pre scan to ensure that their is no previous malware.
-Every hour, all the file will be check again to see if their is a need for a new GDetect scan.
+The files will be pre scanned to ensure that there is not already a malware.
+Every hour, all the file will be checked again to see if there is a need for a new GDetect scan.
 A GDetect scan is valid for one week (168h).
-When are malware is found, it will be move to quarantine and locked.
+When malware are found, it will be moved to quarantine and locked.

 ```yaml
 workers: 4